Editors notes:

 I wish I was on vacation, I thought.

 “Do you know who wasn’t immune compromised prior to diagnosis, Beaudin.
 Do you know who is immune compromised now?
 Beaudin.
 So anyway, we are taking Jude out too.
 Because a building unsafe for one, is a building unsafe for all… And really, it’s being handled real smoke and mirrors like.
-Most of all, I think, the testing that is being done is inaccurate.
+But most of all, beyond the communication fall apart- the testing that is being done is inaccurate.
 Actually the testing is negating itself out right, if you look at the data.
-And the communications from the board, well they are reactive and withholding important parts of the complete picture…. and that, well just makes me loose my faith and trust in the board, which matters with a “healthy” kid, but is imperative with a “sick” one.”
+And the communications from the school board, well they are reactive and withholding important parts of the complete picture…. and that, well just makes me loose my faith in all of it- which matters with a “healthy” kid, but is imperative with a “sick” one.”

 I hated saying that last part to her, because it’s not data, it’s judgement.
 And through this all, I’ve seen that I do not like standing on the soapbox over things that are disputable.